NBA Legend Earvin “Magic” Johnson, Secretary of AHCA Simone Marstiller and Clear Health Alliance Team up...

 said Johnson, who is living with HIV.
 “Now, through research

-and innovations, we can combat this virus and disease, and the stigma associated with it.
+the stigma associated with it.
 I’m proud to work with Clear

 Health Alliance and our community partners to raise awareness,